enso-org/hiring/people/senior-react-developer.md

 #### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

+- Practical experience architecting user-facing applications, with a focus on enabling user workflows.
 - A strong focus on both user experience and aesthetics.
 - Strong practical experience implementing large-scale, user-facing applications in JavaScript.